 POS hardware refers to the physical devices and systems used to complete transactions at the point of sale.
 It’s most commonly used in the retail and hospitality industries.
 POS hardware can include cash registers, bar code scanners, receipt printers, credit card readers, and touchscreen devices.

 What POS hardware do retail stores need?

 While you may not need every piece of POS hardware on this list to start selling in person, these nine tools and accessories represent the POS hardware most brands purchase to run a brick-and-mortar store.

 1. POS Terminal

 Not that long ago, POS systems ran on bulky computers.
-Today, you can install POS software onto tablets and smartphones for a sleek, mobile POS register.
+Today, you can install POS software onto tablets and smartphones for sleek, mobile POS systems.
 Each one has its own benefits.

 💡 PRO TIP: Paying per register is usually more expensive than paying per location—even for merchants with multiple store locations.
 Do your due diligence when researching POS system costs to ensure you’re getting the most value for your money.